GsDevKit/GsDevKit_upgrade/README.md

 I believe that there are developers using each of these environments and therefore need to be considered when it comes to upgrading.
-The basick idea is that once each of these environments has been upgraded, it should be straightforward for the develper to reload the reast of their projects.
+The basick idea is that once each of these environments has been upgraded, it should be straightforward for the develper to reload the rest of their projects.

-The following sections provide a bit of information about each of the environments before we get serious about taling upgrade.
+The following sections provide a bit of information about each of the environments before we get serious talking about upgrades.

 ### GLASS
 With every release of GemStone/S 64, GemTalk Systems ships an `extent0.dbf`